Who is Liable for Bright Headlights Causing Accidents?

 Why Are Other Drivers Using Overly Bright Headlights?

-When Is a Driver Liable For Bright Headlights and High Beam Headlights?
+When Is a Driver Liable for Bright or High-Beam Headlights?

 Steps To Take When You Get In a Car Accident Due To The Bright Headlights of an Oncoming Vehicle